doticca/Contrib.Ace/README.md

 Contrib.Ace
 ===========

-The Ace module for Orchard enables HTML editing of Body items.
+The Ace module for Orchard enables Html, Css and Javascript editing of Body items.

 Quick Setup
 ===========

-Enable the module and change the flavor of any Body Part you like to ace instead of html
+Enable the module and change the flavor of any Body Part you like to 'ace' or 'tabbedace' instead of html.